group4pgs/FilterbankFileGeneration/Readme_For_RFIClipper.txt

 How to compile .cpp file
 =========================

+g++ -std=c++11 RFI_Clipper_Modified.cpp -o RFI_Clipper_Modified

 How to use
 ==================
-1. Download and compile the function/.
+1. Download and compile the function.

-2.
+2. Call the function as follows:
+./RFI_Clipper_Modified -inputFile "SNInject.fil" -outputFile "SNInject_normalised.fil"